-- c.
-An introductory summary for each section: Make argument for teaching excellence; why scholarship is relevant or important in field; and show how service activities benefit the university.

-- 2. Present materials in reverse chronological order in each section.

-- 3. Provide appropriate references and document claims.

-- 4. Include examples of course material not all course material.

-- B. Suggested Table of Contents for Portfolio

-- 1. Teaching

-- a.
-Introductory summary

-- b.
-Student evaluation summaries

-- c.
-Awards and recognition

-- d.
-Examples of course materials

-- e. z.
-Other relevant material (see Faculty Handbook, pages 19 30)

-- 2. Scholarship

-- a.
-Publications

-- b.
-Presentations

-- c.
-Creative activities

-- d. -z.
-Other examples of scholarship (see Faculty Handbook, pages 19 30)

 - 3. Service

 - a.
 University committees

 - b.
 Service to profession

 - c. z.
-Other relevant service activities (see Faculty Handbook, pages 19 30)
+Other relevant service activities (see Faculty Handbook, pages 21 31)

 - 4. Appendices (as needed; clearly labeled as Teaching, Scholarship, Service; may be included in main binder or additional binders)

 - C. Suggested Organization of Application for Tenure and/or Promotion Utilizing Portfolio

 - 1. Letter of application for tenure and/or promotion describing how eligibility requirements have been met

 - 2. Recommendation of department head if applicable

 - 3. Recommendation of dean if applicable

 - 4. Current resume

 - 5. Other letters of support

 - 6. Copy of annual reviews by department head

 - 7. Portfolio and its table of contents